Joined September 2013

 This paper by authors from the Vanderbilt University School of Medicine explains the process undertaken by one medical school to design, implement and improve competency milestones for medical students.
 Experience to date indicates that milestone-based assessment has significant potential to guide the development of medical students.

 Vanderbilt is continuously improving the logistics of its educational portfolio and is currently developing a GPS to further assist students in navigating the curriculum.

-Principal investigator: Bonnie Miller, MD, senior associate dean for health sciences education
+Principal investigator: William Cutrer, MD, assistant dean for undergraduate medical education